Poll: Which POV character is your favorite member of Tarkin's Fist Vote Now!

 If you don't like one of my stories, rearrange the letters into something you do like.
 I can't wipe your @$$ for you.

 I swear in another life I drove an AT-AT, I love Star Wars, especially anything to do with the Empire

 Totally agree that the Universe may be a little more productive if the people would have just wiped out the Jedi and the Sith, great suggestion, Boba Fett

-Yes, I realize my stories are set in the Star Wars Universe, which is owned by George Lucas, I just thank him for letting me play in it.
+Yes, I realize my stories are set in the Star Wars Universe, which is owned by a mouse I just thank it for letting me play in it.

 Love reading any stories about Mando's and The Empire

 My other literary joys are anything by Jack Whyte, Steve Berry, Harry Harrison, Terry Pratchett, Tom Clancy, Harry Turtledove or even Eric Flint's 1632 Ring of Fire series